 In other words, a Sleeve coupling is a basic type of couplings including a pipe whose bore is finished to the required tolerance based on the shaft size.
 Based on the usage of the Sleeve Coupling a keyway is made in the bore in order to transmit the torque by means of the key.
 Two threaded holes are provided to lock the coupling in position.

 Sleeve couplings are known also as Box Couplings.
 In this case, shaft ends are coupled together and abutted against each other which are enveloped by muff or sleeve.
-A gib head sunk keys holds the two shafts and sleeve together.
+A gib head sunk keys hold the two shafts and sleeves together.

 The Structure, Design & Working Principle of Sleeve Coupling

-So far, we are somehow familiar with jaw couplings and know what they are basically used for.
+So far, we are somewhat familiar with jaw couplings and know what they are basically used for.
 Let’s take a closer look at how jaw couplings work.

 The sleeve coupling transmits low to medium torque between connected equipment in shear through an elastomeric insert with male splines that mate with female hub splines.
 The insert material is typically EPDM, Neoprene, or Hytrel and the insert can be a one-or-two-piece design.

 The muff or sleeve is made into two halves and is bolted together.
 The halves of the muff are made of cast iron.
 The shaft ends are made to butt each other.
 A single key is fitted directly in the keyways of both shafts.
 One-half of the muff is fixed from below and the other half is placed from above.